blanfried/Osows/content/english/_index.md

       title : "Collaboration"
       link: "designs/"
       image : "images/feature/feature-3.svg"
       content : "Once everything is in hand, we develop your site in less than 30 days.
-We then launch your site to its specific URL once we get your approval.
+We then launch to its specific URL upon your approval.
       <br>
       <br>
       From then on we collaborate with you, making any changes or updates you desire.